alchemycodelab/201d-spring-2017/class-15-preview-301/README.md

 * Plan a project
     * Get an overall picture of where you're going, then BREAK it into managable chunks.
     * Your code should START SIMPLE.
 What's the LEAST you can do to try something and see if it works?
+* Add collaborators to a GH Repo
+    * in the repo page, go to `Settings > Collaborators & teams`
+    * type in  your team mates' GitHub usernames, select them, and click the `Add Collaborator` button